kairosdotapp/kairos/README.md

 ## Requirements

-- parse a timedot file
-- have a billing table for combination of user/account
+- parse billing table for combination of user/account
+  - match the most specific entry
+  - rates can have part of an account.
+For example, a rate for `cust:a` would match time entries for `cust:a:proj1`
+- parse all timedot files in dir and build collection of entries and add amounts
 - generate an invoice for a particular month
 - generate ledger entries
+- weekly status reports